vchen8761/Old-Portfolio/README.md

 # Preliminary Personal Portfolio
-I plan to rebuilt my porfolio using react.js and Django.
+I plan to rebuild my porfolio using react.js and Django.